leofthirata/SX126x-Arduino/examples/Low_Power_Example.md

 It is not as perfect implemented as for example on the ESP32 MCU's where specific sleep functions can be called.
 But there are several methods, and here we will have a look into two of them.
 One is using the `delay` function, the other one is to use `semaphores` in your application.

-### `delay(milliseconds)`
+### `ctx.delay_ms(milliseconds)`
 This command will send the task into sleep for x milliseconds.
 This sounds easy to use, however, is not very practical.
-Because while in the `delay()` function, the task cannot receive any information about external events, like an interrupt from a sensor or from a 9DOF sensor.
+Because while in the `ctx.delay_ms()` function, the task cannot receive any information about external events, like an interrupt from a sensor or from a 9DOF sensor.
 So for most scenarios the `delay` is not a good solution.

 ### `xSemaphoreTakeBinary(semphoreHandle, portMAX_DELAY)`
 FreeRTOS provides `semaphores` to control task switches and let tasks "sleep" while waiting for an event.
 Looking into the [FreeRTOS documentation](https://www.freertos.org/a00113.html), you can see there are several types of semaphores, named `binary`, `counting`, `mutex` and `recursive mutex`.
 To keep things simple here, I will use the `binary` semaphore in this example.